MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Imperial College London School of Medicine uses the Multiple Mini Interview (MMI) format for its interview.
 The following are identified on their website as the main topics which will be covered:

-• Empathy and breaking bad news
+• Empathy and resilience

 • Asynchronous-online stations – requiring you to upload a video on the day of the interview.